gitlabhq/gitlabhq/doc/pages/README.md

 ![Pages DNS details](img/pages_dns_details.png)

+---

+>**Note:**
+Currently there is support only for custom domains on per-project basis.
+That means that if you add a custom domain (`example.com`) for your user website (`username.example.io`), a project that is served under `username.example.io/foo`, will not be accessible under `example.com/foo`.

 ### Secure your custom domain website with TLS

 When you add a new custom domain, you also have the chance to add a TLS